Krka Waterfalls Split Croatia.

 Perks of visiting Krka Waterfalls

 The Krka Nature park is one of several, being the only one that allows recreational swimming during the Summer time.
 For people that would like to come see what the nature scene is like in Croatia, Krka is located only an hour and a half drives from Split town.
 Perfect for those wanting to spend their day relaxing, swimming and walking through nature.
-A bonus would also be that the Krka Waterfalls offer some fantastic photographic moments for you to share with your friends and family.
+A bonus would also be that the Krka Waterfalls offer some fantastic photographic moments for you to share with your friends and family, but that’s to be expected on a tour Krka Waterfalls from Split.

 But if that didn’t attract you to Krka Waterfalls yet, you’ll be glad to know that the waterfalls are one of the easiest to get to, not to mention easy to navigate through.
 Wooden paths decorating the nature preserve all throughout.
 Making it a rather relaxing experience for anyone visiting.